 There are two issues in dormouse conservation that need addressing – population decline and range decline.

-The rate of population decline, stated most recently in People’s Trust for Endangered Species State of Britain’s Dormice 2016 report is that populations of hazel dormice have fallen by a third since 2000 – a rate of decline equivalent to 55% over 25 years.
+The rate of population decline, stated most recently in People’s Trust for Endangered Species State of Britain’s Dormice 2019 report is that populations of hazel dormice have fallen by half since 2000.
 The range decline refers to the 17 counties where dormice are now extinct since the end of the 19th century.

 How you can help

-1. Take your family for a leisurely stroll in the woods and whilst you’re there hunt for hazel nuts to see if you can find dormice.
+1. Take your family for a leisurely stroll in the woods and whilst you’re there hunt for nibbled hazel nuts to see if you can find evidence of dormice.

 We rely public donations to help dormice.
 Become a regular supporter to receive our quarterly newsletters.